Caching Object Graphs Is Terrifying

 When a request to retrieve information from the database is received, first check the cache store for it.

-• If the child node exists but does not contain a reference to the parent, execute an Update on the child after adding the parent to the child's dependency array.
+on the parent to maintain time-based ordering of the graph. - If the child node exists but does not contain a reference to the parent, execute an

-• If the child node exists and contains a reference to the parent, you're good to go.
+array. - If the child node exists and contains a reference to the parent, you're good to go.

-• If a cache entry is not available: Create a cache entry from the database (see Create above) and return it to the caller.
+- If a cache entry is not available: Create a cache entry from the database (see

 Conclusion